PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   standalone behavior through an optional `state_scope` argument, and the later isolated mixed-attention, Pad, NDHWC, cost-volume, and dual-Mul calls intentionally do not share this scope.
+- The late mixed-attention/NDHWC/cost-volume candidate is not one valid scope: the raw dequantize/HardSigmoid/quantize optimizer between mixed attention and NDHWC is a hard boundary.
+A new scope is therefore constructed only for the immediately adjacent NDHWC and cost-volume runners, and ends before the raw convolution-affine optimizer.
+Both runners preserve standalone behavior.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.